Quest Magazine

 Management roles

 Charity management is not an easy job and often involves out-of-hours work.
 While it may be personally satisfying to serve a good cause and be motivated by something other than money, charities can be complex organisations with challenging ‘people issues’.
-Some large charities have management training schemes consisting of a series of placements in different parts of the organisation.
-There are courses for beginners, and others for people with some experience.
+Management training schemes within large charities have evolved, often incorporating virtual components and interactive modules that address current challenges in the sector.
+These schemes are designed to provide a comprehensive understanding of the charity’s operations, encompassing a range of departments and skills.

 Other roles